Gregivy/simpleddp/README.md

   <img width="300" height="300" src="./simpleddp.png">
 </p>

-# SimpleDDP
+# SimpleDDP 🥚

-The aim of this library is to simplify the process of working with meteor server over DDP protocol using external JS environments (like Node.js, Cordova, Ionic, ReactNative, etc).
+The aim of this library is to simplify the process of working with Meteor.js server over DDP protocol using external JS environments (like Node.js, Cordova, Ionic, ReactNative, etc).

+It is battle tested 🏰 in production and ready to use 🔨.

 The library is build on top of [ddp.js](https://github.com/mondora/ddp.js).

-If you like this project, you can make a donation with a button below 🌟 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6UKK8XDLFYQ5C)
+If you like this project, you can make a donation 🌟 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6UKK8XDLFYQ5C)

-## Important
+**Important**

 SimpleDDP is written in ES6 and uses modern features like *promises*.
 Though its precompiled with Babel, your js environment must support ES6 features.
 So if you are planning to use SimpleDDP be sure that your js environment supports ES6 features or include polyfills yourself (like Babel Polyfill).

-## Tips

-If your meteor production server goes down and then restarts the server will suffer from a huge load because everyone who was connected via WebSockets will try to reconnect almost at the same time.
-The suggested solution is to set random reconnectInterval: `reconnectInterval: Math.round(1000 + 4000 * Math.random())`

 ## Install

 `npm install simpleddp --save`

+## Roadmap

+- ✅ Add plugin system.
+ - ✅ Create plugin for default login with Meteor Accounts.
+- ✅ Test coverage.
+- Add real Meteor server in tests.
+- More examples.

 ## What's new in 1.1.x